guardian/commercial/bundle/README.md

 }
 ```

 Frontend will then use the local bundle instead of the one from PROD/CODE.
-Frontend will then pass the local bundle URL along to DCR, so you don't have to override there if you've done it in Frontend.
+Frontend will pass the local bundle URL along to DCR, so you don't have to override there if you've done it in Frontend.

 ### Linking